karachko/juniordevops/CloudSecurity.md

 ## Described bastion host with its advantages and disadvantages.

 A bastion host is a server whose purpose is to provide access to a private network from an external network, such as the Internet.
-Because of its exposure to potential attack, a bastion host must minimize the chances of penetration.Disadvantages of bastion hosts
+Because of its exposure to potential attack, a bastion host must minimize the chances of penetration.

+What is an SSH Bastion?
+An SSH bastion host is a regular Linux host, accessible from the Internet.
+What makes it a bastion is the fact that it’s the only server which accepts SSH connections from the outside.
+If a user wants to access another machine, they need to connect to the bastion first, and then make another SSH connection from the bastion to the final destination.
+Sometimes this process is called “jumping” and SSH bastions are also called “jump hosts”.

+The process of “jumping” can be automated, i.e. an SSH client can be configured to “jump” automatically and we’ll cover this below.

 The disadvantages are: